nextthingco/docs/Gadget-docs/source/includes/_gadgetyml.md

 <span style="font-size: 17px">**[Binds](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v-read-only) - Mount a directory**</span>

-Put any directories here that you would like to mount from the host into the container.
+Put any directories here that you would like to mount from the device into the container.

 __Format:__ `binds: ['/fromHostDir:/toContainerDir']`